Best Wood For CNC Routing: Ultimate Guide

 Redwood

-As the name suggests, redwood is notable for its rich red coloring.
-It’s a popular choice with woodworkers due to this color and also for being resistant to sun decay, so it’s often used for decking and outdoor structures such as fences, gates, and patio covers.
+Redwood is notable for its rich red coloring.
+It’s popular with woodworkers due to this color and also for being sun resistant, so it’s often used for decking and outdoor structures such as fences, gates, and patio covers.

 Redwood’s softness means it’s often regarded as the best wood for carving projects.
 If you’re cutting, shallow cuts can help prevent splintering.